Loewe (electronics): History

 In 1985, a management buyout (MBO) made Loewe independent again after Philips sold its shares.
 A new automotive electronics division was successfully launched in cooperation with BMW.
 In 1991, the Japanese group Matsushita (Panasonic) acquired a stake in Loewe and also took over the BMW share in 1993; however, Matsushita sold its shares in 1997.
 The company subsequently went public.

 Also in 1985, Loewe designer Heinz Jünger created the Art 1 television, laying the foundation for Loewe's rise to become an internationally renowned premium brand with a clear design strategy.
 While Loewe had previously repeatedly attracted attention with its independent product designs (e.g. Opta 537, Palette, line 2001, Loewe MCS), it was only now that it developed its own profile.
 With the success of the Art 1 behind it, a separate corporate design was developed and the Loewe design department was systematically transformed into a design management department.
 Numerous well-known designers such as Hubertus Carl Frey alias hace, who designed the Loewe brand, as well as industrial design agencies such as Phoenix, Neumeister and Design3 worked as external designers for Loewe during these years.

 1998 marked two more milestones in the company history: the launch of the Xelos @Media, a television with internet access, and that of the Spheros, the first Loewe flat-screen television.
 In the following year, Loewe AG had its IPO, led by Rainer Hecker (CEO) and Burkhard Bamberger (CFO).

 By 2002, Loewe had established a market position as a supplier of high-quality and design-oriented CRT televisions.
 However, due to the triumph of flat-screen televisions, Loewe's sales of picture tube televisions in the premium segment collapsed in 2003.
 Loewe responded with a reorganization program, switched the television range completely to flat screens and revitalized the brand by pursuing an even stricter premium course.
 In 2008, Loewe was honored with the German Brand Award 2008 in the Best Brand Relaunch category because the company had mastered the brand crisis with a consistent premium strategy and achieved a turnaround.

 Following financial hardships, in July 2013 the company filed for bankruptcy protection, but on 1 October 2013, the Loewe Group entered into a self-administration process.
 In March 2014, major assets from Loewe AG were taken by the Munich-based investor Stargate Capital GmbH.

 In December 2019, Skytec Group Ltd took 100% ownership of the brand, creating Loewe Technology GmbH and associated subsidiaries.
-In 2021, Loewe acquired 65,000 m² of land and buildings from the town of Kronach to secure its location for the long term future.
+In 2021, Loewe acquired 65,000 m^{2} of land and buildings from the town of Kronach to secure its location for the long-term future.
 The plans included step-by-step renovation of the complete area with erection of new office and administrative facilities.
 In 2021, Loewe introduced a new sub-brand: We.by.Loewe.